Pivotal Reasons to Create a Product Demo Video for Your Software

 The AI Question

-But here’s the most important truth we’ve drawn after hundreds of projects: the large majority of successful videos keep a distinctively human touch.
-When your software is concerned-the product you have spent thousands of your working hours progressing-the authenticity and nuance of a human’s creativity still beat an AI-generated product.
+But here’s the most important conclusion we’ve drawn after hundreds of projects: the large majority of successful videos keep a distinctively human touch.
+When your software is concerned-the product you have spent thousands of your working hours developing-the authenticity and nuance of a human’s creativity still beat an AI-generated product.

 The sweet spot would seem to lie in enhancement, then-with AI used as a tool, not replacement for human creativity-initial ideation, workflow optimization, and support tasks leaving the core in human hands.
 We’re not purity extremists against AI.